Shams97/REST-with-node/README.md

-# proof
+# RESt function
-simple POST -GET request from http request in nodejs
-# to run this program please type
+simple POST -GET request from http request in nodejs To run this program please type
-# node index.js in your command line
+`node index.js ` in your command line.